 You can now access and order your repeat medication online using a secure, password protected system.

 If you use the same pharmacy regularly they may be able to order your medication with us directly.
 They will collect the prescription from us or we can send it to them electronically (see EPS Service).
 Some local pharmacies run a delivery service to assistant patients in obtaining their medication.

 Repeat Prescriptions using the order form

 You may wish to request your repeat prescription by completing the order form on the right-hand side of your prescription, or write a note giving a list of your requirements, including your name, date of birth and your address.
-You may send your written requests by post or place them in the prescription box at Whiteheath Medical Centre or Mace Street Clinic.
+You may send your written requests by post or pass them to reception.

 PLEASE ALLOW 48 HOURS FOR YOUR PRESCRIPTION TO BE PREPARED BEFORE COLLECTION.